-Chuniya (the female maid of his mother Hulsi) took Tulsidas to her town, Haripur and took care of him.
-She died after caring him for just five and a half years.
+Chuniya (the female maid of his mother Hulsi) took Tulsidas to her town, Haripur, and took care of him.
+She died after caring for him for just five and a half years.
 After that event, Rambola lived as a poor orphan and walked door to door begging for alms.
 It is assumed that the Goddess Parvati took up the form of a Brahmin for taking care of the Rambola.

 He himself had given some of the facts and events of his life in his various works.
 Two ancient sources of his life are the Bhaktamal and Bhaktirasbodhini composed by the Nabhadas and Priyadas respectively.
 Nabhadas had written in his writing about Tulsidas and described him as an incarnation of the Valmiki.
 Priyadas composed his writing 100 years after the death of Tulsidas and described the seven miracles and spiritual experiences of the Tulsidas.
 Two other biographies of Tulsidas are Mula Gosain Charit and Gosain Charit composed by Veni Madhav Das in 1630 and Dasanidas (or Bhavanidas) around 1770 respectively.

-Incarnation of the Valmiki
+The Incarnation of the Valmiki

 It is believed that Tulsidas was the reincarnation of Valmiki.
 According to the Hindu scripture Bhavishyottar Purana, Lord Shiva had described to his wife Parvati that how Valmiki will incarnate in the Kal Yuga.

 Rambola (Tulsidas) was given the Virakta Diksha (known as Vairagi initiation) and got the new name, Tulsidas.
 His Upanayana was performed by the Narharidas at Ayodhya when he was just of 7 years old.
 He started his first learning at the Ayodhya.
 He mentioned in his epic the Ramcharitmanas that his guru narrated him the Ramayana over and over again.
-He came to the sacred city Varanasi when he was just 15–16 years old and got the knowledge of Sanskrit grammar, Hindu literature and philosophy, four Vedas, six Vedangas, Jyotisha from his guru Shesha Sanatana at the Pancaganga Ghat in Varanasi.
+He came to the sacred city Varanasi when he was just 15–16 years old and got the knowledge of Sanskrit grammar, Hindu literature and philosophy, four Vedas, six Vedangas, Jyotisha from his guru Shesha Sanatana at the Panchaganga Ghat in Varanasi.

 After study, he came back to his birthplace, Chitrakuta by the permission of his Guru.
 He started to live in his family home and narrating the story of Ramayana.

-He got married to the Ratnavali (the daughter of Dinbandhu Pathak of Mahewa village and Kaushambi district) at the 13th thirteenth day of the Jyeshta month (May or June) in the year 1583.
-After some years of the marriage he got a son named Tarak who died in his toddler state.
+He was married to Ratnavali (the daughter of Dinbandhu Pathak of Mahewa village and Kaushambi district) on the 13th of Jyeshta month (May or June) in the year 1583.
+After some years of marriage, he had a son named Tarak who died in his toddler state.
 Once upon a time, his wife went to her father’s home when Tulsidas had gone to the Hanuman temple.
-When he returned home and did not saw his wife, he swam a long River Yamuna in order to meet his wife.
+When he returned home and did not saw his wife, he swam along River Yamuna in order to meet his wife.
 Ratnavali was very upset with his activity and blamed him.
-She remarked that devote yourself to the God fully.
-He then left her wife and went to the holy city of Prayag (where he renounced the stages of Grihastha life and became a Sadhu).
-According to the some authors, he was unmarried and Sadhu from the birth.
+She remarked that he should become a true devotee and should focus on God.
+He then left her wife and went to the holy city of Prayag (where he renounced the stages of Grihastha’s life and became a Sadhu).
+According to some authors, he was unmarried and Sadhu from birth.[googleadds status=”1″]

-How he meet to the Lord Hanuman
+How He Met the Lord Hanuman

-Tulsidas meet the Hanuman at his own Katha, he fell at the Hanuman’s feet and shouting that I know who you are so you cannot get away leaving me.
-Then, the Hanuman blessed him a lot.
-Tulsidas had expressed his feeling in front of Hanuman that he want to see Rama confronting each other.
-Hanuman guided him and told that go to the Chitrakuta where you would really see the Rama.
+Tulsidas meet Hanuman at his own Katha, he fell at lord Hanuman’s feet and shouted ‘I know who you are so you cannot get away leaving me’ and lord Hanuman blessed him.
+Tulsidas expressed his feeling in front of lord Hanuman that he wants to see Rama confronting each other.
+Hanuman guided him and told him that go to the Chitrakuta where you would really see the Rama.

-How he meet to the Rama
+How He Met the Lord Rama

 In the Vinayapatrika, Tulsidas had mentioned the miracles at Chitrakuta and lot of thanks to the Rama.
 He got darshan of the Yajnavalkya (speaker) and Bharadvaja (listener) in the Magha Mela under a banyan tree.